coolerguy71/FreeBSD-Steam-Tips/README.md

 6. Now we need to replace a file in our Mizuma library, so download this file: ```fetch https://raw.githubusercontent.com/coolerguy71/FreeBSD-Steam-Tips/main/Steam``` and then go to the directory ~/.local/share/Mizutamari/Library and copy the file you downloaded into this folder.

 7. It's time to start installing Steam!
 Now, open Mizuma, navigate to Installation, then scroll until you find Steam.
-Go through all of the options, and when steam goes past "Extracting Update" and the window closes, reboot.
+Go through all of the options, and when steam goes past "Extracting Update" and the window closes, click on Kill Wine in the Mizuma menu.

-8. Open Mizuma again, click on Launcher < Steam, wait around 10 seconds, (to make sure the wine-devel configuration bakes in well) and then reboot.
+8. Open Mizuma again, click on Launcher < Steam, wait around 10 seconds, (to make sure the wine-devel configuration bakes in well) and then kill Wine.

 9. Time to start modifying Steam to use Proton.
 Now, go to Other < Edit configuration file again, and now at the final line, chance /usr/local/bin to be /usr/local/wine-proton/bin.
-Then, open Steam, and reboot once again!
+Then, open Steam, and kill Wine once again!

 10. We'll need to adjust pulseaudio to work with Proton in this prefix!
 Run: ```WINEPREFIX=~/.local/share/Mizutamari/Games/Steam WINE=/usr/local/wine-proton/bin/wine winetricks sound=pulse``` this will set the sound to use pulseaudio, so we can hear things in our games.